commons-app/commons-app-documentation/Press-release-[Draft].md

 **Share the app with your friends.** It's easier than ever to get started with contributing to Commons - your friends can sign up for a Commons account within the app.
 The new tutorial gives them a quick primer on what type of photos Commons does and doesn't accept.

 **Select licenses from the upload screen.** Licenses have been updated to include CC-BY 4.0 and CC-BY-SA 4.0, and you can now select your license directly when uploading.

+**Switch to a light theme. **You can now choose between night mode or a new light theme, which is more suited to daytime or outdoor conditions.
+This can be toggled in Settings.

+**Participate in beta testing. **Sign up for beta testing (url) to help us test the app and get new features before they are released to the public!